tjsiledar/readit/README.md

 **Part C**: We measure the proportion of voxels predicted by the different layers of the model primarily in the four regions involved in speech processing- A1 and A2, STG, STS, and IFG.
 We observe that voxels belonging to the lower-level brain areas are best predicted by lower layers of the model whereas the higher-level brain areas are best predicted by higher layers of the model.

-**Key Takeaway**: The hierarchy of representations from Transformer layers aligns with the expected cortical hierarachy.
-Lower regions (A1, A2) are best predicted by lower Transformer layers and higher regions (IFG, STS) are best predicted by higher layers.
+**Key Takeaway**: The hierarchy of representations from model layers aligns with the expected cortical hierarachy.
+Lower regions (A1, A2) are best predicted by lower layers and higher regions (IFG, STS) are best predicted by higher layers.

 ###  Can we use such self-supervised models to identify regions in brain that correspond to acoustic, speech and language?
 We compare the phonetic representations of our models to those of humans using ABX matching-to-sample task.
 For humans this meant for each sound triplet "ABX" identify whether stimlus X is more similar to A or B. For our models this just meant computing the euclidean distance between these using the most discriminative layer (transformer layer 5).